-Kenneth Mei Yee Leung obtained a BSc degree in Applied Environmental Sciences with first class honours at University of Portsmouth in England in 1993, and accomplished his MPhil study in Environmental Science at City University of Hong Kong in 1996.
+Kenneth Mei Yee Leung obtained a BSc degree in Applied Environmental Sciences with first class honors at University of Portsmouth in England in 1993, and accomplished his MPhil study in Environmental Science at City University of Hong Kong in 1996.
 As a recipient of the Swire’s James Henry Scott PhD Scholarship, he undertook a doctoral study at University of Glasgow in Scotland and obtained his PhD in Marine Ecotoxicology in 2000.
 He was subsequently awarded The Croucher Foundation Fellowship, enabling him to conduct his 18-month postdoctoral study in ecological risk assessment of chemical contaminants at Royal Holloway, University of London in England (2000-2001).

 Kenneth Leung firstly joined the University of Hong Kong (HKU) as Research Assistant Professor in January 2002 and was promoted to Assistant Professor, Associate Professor (Tenured) and Professor in 2003, 2009 and 2013, respectively.
-During his tenure at HKU (January 2002 - July 2020), he also served as a Research Scientist at the Swire Institute of Marine Science, the Warden of Morrison Hall (2011-2017) and the Associate Dean (Research and Graduate Studies) at Faculty of Science (2014-2016) and Acting/Interim Director of School of Biological Sciences (2018-2019).
+During his tenure at HKU (January 2002 - July 2020), he also served as a Research Scientist at the Swire Institute of Marine Science, the Warden of Morrison Hall (2011-2017) and the Associate Dean (Research and Graduate Studies) at Faculty of Science (2014-2016) and Director of School of Biological Sciences (2018-2019).
 He was a recipient of the "Award for Outstanding Service Contribution 2010" and "Outstanding Research Student Supervisor Award 2016" at HKU.
 In recognition of his contributions to aquatic ecology and toxicology in Asia-Pacific, he was awarded the 19th Biwako Prize for Ecology by the Ecological Society of Japan, and conferred as a Fellow of the Society of Environmental Toxicology and Chemistry (SETAC) in 2017.
 He was also selected as one of the top 100 Asian Scientists in 2018 by Asian Scientist Magazine.

-In August 2020, Kenneth Leung will join City University of Hong Kong where he will serve as a Chair Professor of Environmental Toxicology and Chemistry in the Department of Chemistry and the Director of State Key Laboratory of Marine Pollution (SKLMP).
+In August 2020, Kenneth Leung has joined City University of Hong Kong (CityU) where he serves as a Chair Professor of Environmental Toxicology and Chemistry in the Department of Chemistry and the Director of State Key Laboratory of Marine Pollution (SKLMP).
 Since September 2022, he has also acted as Associate Dean (Research & Postgraduate Education) in the College of Science.
-So far, he has published over 200 peer-reviewed articles which are principally related to marine ecology, pollution, ecotoxicology, environmental risk assessment and ecological restoration using eco-engineering.
+So far, he has published over 275 peer-reviewed articles which are principally related to marine ecology, pollution, ecotoxicology, environmental risk assessment and ecological restoration using eco-engineering.
 He is a founding Editor-in-Chief of the SCI journal Regional Studies in Marine Science, and serves on the Editorial Boards of the Journal of Hazardous Materials Letters, Marine Pollution Bulletin, and Fundamental Research.
 In 2022, he was elected as Fellow of the Royal Society of Chemistry and Fellow of the Royal Society of Biology, while receiving the CityU President's Award to recognize his exemplary contributions to research and professional education that have helped CityU achieve local and global distinction.
 In 2023, he won the Special Prize (Prize of the Korean Invention Promotion Association) and Gold Medal with Congratulations from the Jury for his excellent efforts in creating invention on Eco-tiles for Enhancing Marine Biodiversity at the 48th Geneva International Exhibition of Inventions, held in Geneva, Switzerland.